-- 41. Increasingly frequent and intense natural disasters jeopardize the overall achievement of the 2030 Agenda.
-The economic, social and environmental effects of the COVID-19 pandemic are just beginning to unfold, and will require a long-term global effort toward joint action to prevent further catastrophic consequences.
-Disaster risks often converge with critical socioeconomic vulnerabilities, perpetuating intergenerational poverty and marginalization.
+- 41. Increasingly frequent and intense natural disasters are jeopardizing the overall achievement of the 2030 Agenda.
+While the economic, social and environmental effects of the COVID-19 pandemic are just beginning to unfold, it is evident that it will require a long-term global effort towards joint action to prevent further catastrophic consequences.
+Disaster risks often converge with critical socioeconomic vulnerabilities, which contribute to perpetuating intergenerational poverty and marginalization.
 A unified, global health and infectious disease response framework is needed to help prepare for future health-related disasters. - 42.
-The world health crisis is also a test for governance, leadership and democratic institutions everywhere, for keeping national and international commitments, and adhering to the principles of gender equality, non-discrimination, and solidarity, both nationally and internationally.
+The current world health crisis is also a test for governance, leadership and democratic institutions, national and international commitments, and adherence to the principles of gender equality, non-discrimination and solidarity, both nationally and internationally.
 No country and no leader can do it alone.
-The current situation calls for the conceptualization of support models for stimulating local action in a bottom-up mode based on the strategic premise that in such a global crisis, every local group and individual action counts. - 43.
-Accelerated action to achieve the Sustainable Development Goals also requires guidance in policy and governance innovation, including "fast-track" reform initiatives based on innovative breakthroughs and incremental reforms that target long-term, cumulative results.
+The current situation calls for the conceptualization of support models for stimulating local action from the bottom up, based on the strategic premise that, in such a global crisis, every local group and individual action counts. - 43.
+Accelerated action to achieve the Goals requires guidance in policy and governance innovation, including fast-track reform initiatives based on innovative breakthroughs and incremental reforms that target long-term, cumulative results.
 These all come with embedded and corollary risks, and may produce both success and failure.
-Accepting the need to innovate means having the willingness to take those risks.
-At the same time, governance failures are not contingent upon unpredictable events alone.
-They often result from a mismatch between the design of a governance mechanism, the problem it is intended to address and the underlying social and political context.
-Other forms of governance failure emerge because of lack of governance capacity (competences, skills, capabilities) or ineffective management of governance frameworks. - 44.
-In a general sense, innovation can be achieved through mechanisms such as legislative reform and collaborative models of governance; access to quality public services with focus on education; promotion of transparency and accountability; balancing of long-term needs with short-term urgencies; resource mobilization for the achievement of strategic, institutional and policy goals; and collaboration between national, subnational, local and community levels to address issues and take action in real-time. - 45.
-Whole-of-government approaches require reform of existing perceptions and approaches to achieving the Sustainable Development Goals as individual and separate policy silos.
-More coordination, better cooperation and increased capacity building are required in the planning and decision-making processes of governments, agencies and intergovernmental bodies.
-Collaboration to establish effective mechanisms for vertical and horizontal integration and to facilitate dialogue between national and local governments can strengthen governance across the board to support progress toward the 2030 Agenda.
+Accepting the need to innovate means willingness to take risks.
+It should be noted that governance failures are not contingent upon unpredictable events alone; they often result from a mismatch between the design of a governance mechanism, the problem it is intended to address and the underlying social and political context.
+Other forms of governance failure emerge because of lack of governance capacity (e.g., competences, skills and capabilities) or ineffective management of governance frameworks.

+- 44. In general, innovation can be achieved through mechanisms such as legislative reform and collaborative models of governance; access to quality public services with focus on education; promotion of transparency and accountability; balancing of long-term needs with short-term urgencies; resource mobilization for the achievement of strategic, institutional and policy goals; and collaboration between national, subnational, local and community levels to address issues and take action in real time. - 45.
+Whole-of-government approaches require reform of existing perceptions and approaches to achieving the Goals as individual and separate policy silos.
+More coordination, better cooperation and increased capacity-building are required in the planning and decision-making processes of Governments, agencies and intergovernmental bodies.
+Collaboration to establish effective mechanisms for vertical and horizontal integration and to facilitate dialogue between national and local governments can strengthen governance across the board to support progress towards achieving the 2030 Agenda. - 46.
+Priority measures and specific areas in which progress can be transformative are set out in paragraphs 47 to 86 below.